gracelang/language/spec.md

 ------------------------------------------------------------------------

 > *All designers in fact have user and use models consciously or
 > subconsciously in mind as they work.
-Team design …requires explicit
+Team design … requires explicit
 > models and assumptions.*
 >
 > Frederick P. Brooks, *The Design of Design*.